AMAs 2019: How to Watch, Who's Hosting, Performers and More

 Who Is Hosting?:Ciara will emcee the awards show this year.

-Who Is Presenting?: Presenters include Heidi Klum, Jenna Dewan, Paula Abdul, Kelsea Ballerini, Tyra Banks, Kane Brown, Chadwick Boseman, Jamie Lee Curtis, Dan + Shay, Katherine Langford, Ben Platt, Billy Porter, Constance Wu, Misty Copeland, Rivers Cuomo, David Dobrik, Michael Ealy, Maddie Hasson, Maya Hawke, Jameela Jamil, Jharrel Jerome, Taran Killam, Regina King, Dan Levy, Megan Thee Stallion, Patrick Schwarzenegger, Cobie Smulders and Pete Wentz.
+Who Is Presenting?: Presenters include Carrie Underwood, Heidi Klum, Jenna Dewan, Paula Abdul, Kelsea Ballerini, Tyra Banks, Kane Brown, Chadwick Boseman, Jamie Lee Curtis, Dan + Shay, Katherine Langford, Ben Platt, Billy Porter, Constance Wu, Misty Copeland, Rivers Cuomo, David Dobrik, Michael Ealy, Maddie Hasson, Maya Hawke, Jameela Jamil, Jharrel Jerome, Taran Killam, Regina King, Dan Levy, Megan Thee Stallion, Patrick Schwarzenegger, Cobie Smulders and Pete Wentz.
 Additionally, legendary singer/songwriter Carole King with present Swift with the Artist of the Decade award.

 Who Is Nominated?: Post Malone leads the list of nominees this year, with seven nods.
 Ariana Grande and first-time nominee Billie Eilish follow with six nominations each, while Taylor Swift is set to receive the Artist of the Decade award.
 Swift could also break a big record this year for most AMA wins of all time; she's already won 23 AMAs throughout her career.